nickve28/exerciser/README.md

 The project currently consists of 5 apps.

 1. Api:
-This app holds the front end code and houses the graphQL API.
+This app contains the graphQL API.
 It's the point of communication for the consumers.

 2. User:
 This app contains the user model.